 Then something terrible happened: his best friend and log hauler buddy Scott unexpectedly passed away.
 Scott and his father were the key motivators for Matt to complete the sauna, and as an odd twist of fate, the unexpected one died first.
 Instead of dragging out the log sauna construction, Matt applied more vigor.
 The walls were completed in fall 2006.
 The project became more passionate to Matt.
 As his father’s health became worse, Matt applied more energy and sneaking in more valuable time at Lake Vermilion working on the log sauna.

 The precious hours on Lake Vermilion took on feverish focus.
 Fishing or relaxing with his wife and two children took even more of a back seat.
 As Matt gained momentum, somewhere between the last course of logs and the roof, something else, unexpected crept into Matt: Joy.

 Father Siiro, either by luck or design, had assigned his legacy to his son: a hand made cedar log sauna.
-More than the sauna itself, though, Matt is able to look at his success and see the personality of his father and his best friend Scott.
+More than the sauna itself, though, Matt is able to look at his success and see the personality of his father and of his best friend, Scott.